patrickfrey/mewa/doc/intro.md

 Types are items represented as integers.
 They are declared and retrieved by the name of the type and a context type.
 The context type is itself a type or 0.
 Global free variables have for example no associated context type and are declared with 0 as context type.
 Types are associated with a constructor.
-A constructor is a value, structure, or a function that describes the construction of the type.
+A constructor is a value, structure, or a function that describes the construction of an instance of the type.
 Optionally, types can have parameters attached.
 Parameters are a list of type/constructor pairs.
 Types are declared with
 ```Lua
 typeid = typedb:def_type( contextType, name, constructor, parameters)